rehierl/abstract-properties/12-0-setups-of-sets/_remarks.md

 # setups of sets (2)

+point out that ..
+- a partial order is more than what meets the eye
+- thus far aligned to one case - superset + di-xor-re

 setup-t3-partial
 - since each tree must have one and only one root
 - rps are either related ex-or overlap each other